-While Major League Baseball scrambles to salvage its COVID-19-postponed 2020 season, fans are waiting to once again enjoy our National Pastime –if only from their couch.
-Of course, fans can watch South Korea’s pro league, which made headlines (and punchlines) for putting sex dolls in the stands at the start of its own socially-distanced season.
-Or they can check out The Battered Bastards of Baseball on Netflix to re-live a time and place when the connection between player and fan was, arguably, closer than its ever been.
+Baseball fans are still waiting to once again enjoy our National Pastime the way they always did (with beers, The Wave, and crowded stands).
+Or they can check out The Battered Bastards of Baseball on Netflix to re-live a time and place when the connection between player and fan was, arguably, closer than it’s ever been.

 The 2014 doc tells the story of one of the last independent baseball teams, The Portland Mavericks, a group of scruffy bush leaguers MLB had either passed over or written off as has-beens.
 Featuring interviews with Kurt Russell, the film is also a love letter to his father, Bing, who was the Mavericks’ owner.
 Against considerable odds, Bing assembled a team of also-rans, who went on to do great things — chief among them, forging an indelible bond with the fans in a place most other baseball experts had abandoned.